mothur/mothur.github.io/_wiki/libshuff.md

 statistic.
 The significance of the test statistic indicates the probability that the communities have the same structure by chance.
-Because each pairwise comparison requires two significance tests, a correction for multiple comparisons (e.g. Bonferroni\'s correction) must be applied.
+Because each pairwise comparison requires two significance tests, a correction for multiple comparisons (e.g. Bonferroni's correction) must be applied.
 The files that we discuss in this tutorial can be obtained by downloading the [ amazondata.zip ](https://mothur.s3.us-east-2.amazonaws.com/wiki/_amazondata.zip) file and decompressing it.